 Wynnum Water Park is located in the breezy suburb of Wynnum and comes with the all the ocean smells and attractions such as open space and the smell of fish and chips.
 It features a WOW playground shaded by trees and overlooks a calm beach, which is perfect for Brisbane Toddlers and parents with bubs.
 Located in Edith Street at Wynnum- more pics can be found on our playground review of Wynnum Water Park.

 Waterplay place | Epic playground

 There are two distinct play areas at The Mill, which are separate to the water play area.
 A toddler play space and another area suited to the bigger kids.
 Between these two areas is a more universal play area.
 Set on one level, which makes supervision easy, the water play area has several shooting fountains that spray water into the air.
 Check out our Mill playground and waterpark review.

 How to prepare for your Water Play in Brisbane with Kids

-- Be prepared for lack of shade and sunshine.
+- Be prepared for a lack of shade and sunshine.
 The Brisbane UV rating can be high even on a cloudy day and some water play places have limited shade.
-Ideally take your own sunshade but at best dress the kids in sunsafe rash gear (you can get long sleeved rashgear for kids here).
+Ideally, take your own sunshade but at best dress the kids in sunsafe rash gear (you can get long-sleeved rash gear for kids here).
 All of these Mini Sandcrabs swimsuits we have referred you to are rated UPF50+.
-Sunwear with a UPF rating this high block 98% of harmful UVA and UVB rays!
+Sunwear with a UPF rating this high blocks 98% of harmful UVA and UVB rays!

 - Check out the UV rating for the day.
 You can’t detect UV ratings with your senses and it depends on a number of factors which according to Sunsmart Australia include time of day, time of year, cloud cover, altitude, proximity to the equator, scattering and reflection.
 This widget below will show you the UV rating on any given day and you can find more information out about why sun protection is important on the Cancer Council Website here.